MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab12_FHIR service consent capabilities.md

 ## Exercise 4: Post a Consent Resource to the FHIR service

-Here you will populate your FHIR service with a [Consent Resource](https://www.hl7.org/fhir/consent.html) to configure the [Consent Opt-Out filter](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#consent-opt-out-filter) in FHIR-Proxy.
+Here you will populate your FHIR service with a Consent Resource (see +++https://www.hl7.org/fhir/consent.html+++) to configure the Consent Opt-Out filter (see +++https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#consent-opt-out-filter+++) in FHIR-Proxy.

-1. [] Review the sample **Consent Resource** in the **consent-resource.json** file located [here](https://github.com/microsoft/azure-health-data-services-workshop/blob/main/Challenge-07%20-%20FHIR%20service%20consent%20capabilities/sample-data/consent-resource.json).
+1. [] Review the sample **Consent Resource** in the **consent-resource.json** file located at +++https://github.com/microsoft/azure-health-data-services-workshop/blob/main/Challenge-07%20-%20FHIR%20service%20consent%20capabilities/sample-data/consent-resource.json+++.
 You will see that Patient/WDT000000001 is opting out of sharing records with Practitioner/WDT000000003.

 1. [] Go to the **FHIR CALLS** collection in **Postman** and select the **POST Consent Resource** call.